official logo of free email signature generator html company - SyncSignature

 Doctor email signature with professional headshot

-Add a HIPAA-conscious email disclaimer
+Add a professional confidentiality disclaimer

-• Custom disclaimer text field
+• Custom disclaimer text field for any confidentiality language

-• Confidentiality notice for patient communications
+• Confidentiality notice for patient and colleague communications

 • Smaller font for disclaimer text (visually separated)